 There are a few reasons businesses may need SaaS.

-One reason may be that the business needs a software application that is not available as a packaged software application.
+- The business needs a software application that is not available as a packaged software application.
 In this case, the business may need to have the software application custom-built, which can be expensive.

-A second reason may be that the business needs a software application that can be accessed by multiple users from different locations.
+- The business needs a software application that can be accessed by multiple users from different locations.

-A third reason may be that the business needs a software application that can be updated regularly with new features and functionality.
+- There is a need for a software application that can be updated regularly with new features and functionality.

 Today the most prominent SaaS developers are Salesforce, Oracle, SAP, Microsoft, Adobe, IBM, and Workday.